ryan-boder-zz/android-kernel-piano-kata/README.md

 Now that all the building blocks are in place, go ahead [implement the piano device driver](Piano.md) turning your keyboard into a piano.

+Under normal circumstances you would do this kind of work in user space not in the kernel.
+The kernel's purpose is to provide user space applications with efficient, secure and convenient access to computing hardware.
+In this kata we're putting some application logic in the kernel just to practice programing in kernel space.

 ## Verified versions

 - Android Studio 3.0